sharansudheer/private_goLang_repo/August/lab_8_19/README.md

 Function 2 – count the number of odd/even elements in the array Function 3 - Check the number of zeros in the array
 6. Write a Go program using the concept of Go routines.
 Two Functions Get_Name() and Get_rollno() get the details from the user.
 The third function print_data( ) waits for the results from the  Get_Name() and Get_rollno() and print the results.
 7. Create a struct rect in Go with the following fields { int x, int y , float area, float perimeter.
 Write functions and methods in go to calculate the area and perimeter of the rect.
-Use variable names with your rollno/names as suffix / prefix